thewrongjames/thewrongjames.github.io/README.md

 # wrightwhy
-The github pages site that wrightwhy.com will point to.
+The github pages site that wrightwhy.com points to.